maxfischer2781/include/docs/source/bootstrap.rst

 The former provides the actual import machinery, such as hooks and name translation.
 The later is a namespace module, into which all modules imported by :py:mod:`include` are inserted.

-For each include type, as separate namespace is used.
+For each include type, a separate namespace is used.
 The namespace itself ensures that its include type is installed.
 Thus, re-importing a module in a separate process first loads its namespace and thus its import machinery.